These dogs have had their day.

 And none of the below:

-Readings.
-Only include them if they’re going to enhance the ceremony and at to the personal vibe of it ie your favourite poem/ novel/ song lyrics/ quote etc. Can be great if relevant but if it’s not what’s the point?
+Readings for the sake of having them.
+Only include them if they’re going to enhance the ceremony and add to the personal vibe of it ie your favourite poem/ novel/ song lyrics/ quote etc. Can be amazing if relevant but if it’s not what’s the point?

 Old school lame arse rituals like unity candles and sand ceremonies.
 Ugh.
 Why?